National Historical Publications & Records Commission

 After submitting a proposal, do not discuss the pending application with any Member of the Commission.
 Commission members must ensure fair and equitable treatment of all applications and do not discuss proposals with individual applicants.

-A Panel of Peer Reviewers: We will ask 5 to 10 external peer reviewers to evaluate the proposal.
+A Panel of Peer Reviewers: We will ask up to 5 external peer reviewers to evaluate and score the proposal.

-The Commission: Based on reviews and staff evaluations, Commission members deliberate on proposals and make funding recommendations to the Archivist of the United States who, as Commission Chairman, has final statutory authority and selects award recipients.
+Commission Recommendation: After reviewing proposals, panel comments, applicant responses, and evaluations by the Commission staff, the Commission members deliberate and make funding recommendations to the Archivist of the United States, who has final statutory authority and selects award recipients.
 Throughout this process, all members of the Commission and its staff follow conflict-of-interest rules to assure fair and equal treatment of every application.

 Award Administration Information